just8dev/landing-page/README.md

 ## Acknowledgments

 I would like to extend my heartfelt gratitude to [The Odin Project](https://www.theodinproject.com/) for their exceptional curriculum and resources.
 This project wouldn't have been possible without their comprehensive and structured approach to teaching web development.
-The hands-on assignments, tutorials, and projects provided by The Odin Project have been instrumental in honing my skills and enabling me to create this simple recipe website.
+The hands-on assignments, tutorials, and projects provided by The Odin Project have been instrumental in honing my skills and enabling me to create this landing page.

 ## Contributions and Feedback